kshitijrajsharma/virtughan/docs/paper.md

-# **VirtuGhan: A Virtual Computation Cube for On-the-Fly Geospatial Computations and Tiling**
+# **VirtuGhan:A Virtual Computation Cube for EO Data Using On-the-Fly Tiling Computation**

 ## **Authors**